noahsalvi/svelte-use-form/README.md

 # Remarks

-## Chrome Autofill
+## Chrome Autofill Solution

-When Chrome autofills the form on page load, it will register all inputs as valid.
-After clicking anywhere on the site, pressing a key or pressing the submit button it will validate all fields and set the correct state of the form.
-Note that when the user triggers a submit event, it will not fire if the fields are invalid.
-This solution was needed due to Chromes way of autofilling forms without really filling the inputs with values, until the page gets a click or key event.
+When Chrome autofills the form on page load, it will always register all inputs as valid.
+After clicking anywhere on the site, pressing a key or pressing the submit button it will then reevaluate all fields and update the state of the form.

+This solution was needed due to Chrome's way of autofilling forms without actually setting the value of the inputs until the page gets a click or key event.